By FindLaw Staff | Legally reviewed by Robert Rafii, Esq. | Last reviewed January 23, 2023

 Buying a home is inherently risky and typically has financial repercussions lasting for years.
 Predatory lenders play into these fears and anxieties and may attempt to sneak in unfavorable contract terms or pressure you into doing something against your own interests.
 The key to success is to avoid rushing into a transaction, do your research, ask plenty of questions, and always know exactly what you're signing.

-Predatory lenders may try to pressure you by telling you they are you're only hope for getting a loan or that your time is running out.
+Predatory lenders may try to pressure you by telling you they are your only hope for getting a loan or that your time is running out.
 While timing can be important, particularly when you're shopping for a decent interest rate, you always want to shop around.
 Also, you should never agree to sign your name on documents with either untrue information or sections left blank.
-And if the lender tells you that insurance from the Federal Housing Administration protects you against loan fraud or home defects, that's false and a big red flag that they may not be working in your best interest.
+And if the lender tells you that insurance from the Federal Housing Administration unequivocally protects you against loan fraud or home defects, that's false and a big red flag that they may not be working in your best interest.

 Your Right to Fair Lending

 Lenders are prohibited by federal law from discriminating against borrowers on the basis of race, color, nationality, religion, gender, sexual orientation, marital status, age, receipt of public assistance, familial status, or disability.
 For instance, if a lender offers less-favorable rates to African-Americans whose credit ratings are equal to that of their Caucasian counterparts, then the lender may be violating federal law.
 But it's really difficult to determine whether a lender has discriminated against a borrower without comparing applicants in a relatively broad sample size.

 Also, remember that lenders do not always have the same lending standards.
 Thus, what may look like discrimination at first may just be a legitimate business method discrepancy among different lenders.
 If you believe your rights as a borrower (or prospective borrower) have been violated, consider contacting one or more of the following: